Universal; modern art form: New York, USA · Ancient–present (contemporary movement: 1980s–present)

 Doodle style is characterized by: loose freehand lines, casual, unplanned feel, varied stroke widths, playful imperfections, spontaneous composition.
 This makes it ideal for bullet journals, social media posts, casual branding.

 Yes!
-Clearly lets you generate unlimited doodle SVG graphics with AI.
-Describe what you want, select the Doodle style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate doodle SVG graphics with AI — describe what you want, select the Doodle style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable doodle artists include Keith Haring, Jean-Michel Basquiat, Saul Steinberg, Mr. Doodle (Sam Cox), Sergio Aragones, Jon Burgerman, Hattie Stewart.
 Doodle art represents the democratization of visual expression at its most radical.